Smeallio/alex-smeall-brainstation-capstone/README.md

 - React app
 - Node.js as the backend
+- MYSQL for the database
-- Knex.js for the database
+- Knex.js for the query builder

 ### APIs